niklasjosq/website/README.md

 # Freelancing in AI and Quantum

-This website promotes freelancing projects in AI and Quantum technologies.
+This website promotes my freelancing projects in AI and Quantum technologies.

 ## Hosting on GitHub Pages